centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 #### Bug fixes

-- Fixed an issue that prevented MBI pages from being displayed even when module and license were installed.
+- [Server] Fixed an issue that prevented MBI pages from being displayed even when module and license were installed.

 #### Enhancements

-- Improved time for daily ETL calculation.
+- [ETL] Improved time for daily ETL calculation.

 ### 22.04.3